 Once your shoulder has been placed back into the socket joint, your healthcare provider may advise you to keep your shoulder immobilized in a sling or other device for several weeks after treatment.
 Resting and applying ice to the affected area several times a day will help your pain and swelling diminish.

 After your pain and swelling subside, you may need to do some rehabilitation exercises to help restore your shoulder’s range of motion and strengthen your muscles.

-- Swelling and/or pain in your shoulder, arm, or hand that worsens
+- Swelling, pain, or both in your shoulder, arm, or hand that gets worse

 - You have a fever